draios/sysdig/userspace/sysdig/man/csysdig.md

   Set the delay between updates, in milliseconds (by default = 2000).
 This works similarly to the -d option in top.

 **-E**, **--exclude-users**
   Don't create the user/group tables by querying the OS when sysdig starts.
 This also means that no user or group info will be written to the tracefile by the -w flag.
 The user/group tables are necessary to use filter fields like user.name or group.name.
 However, creating them can increase sysdig's startup time.
-Moreover, they contain information that could be privacy sensitive.

 **-h**, **--help**
   Print this page